 Course related meditation session data will be collected via software on your smartphone.
 In some instances we will use software from the device manufacturer, such as eSense.
 In other cases, you'll be asked to purchase inexpensive third party software, such as MUSE Monitor.

 It only makes sense to collect this data because of the effectiveness of the Finders Course protocol.
 Allowing participants to view their data during the course sessions would alter that protocol.
 Outside of your course sessions, you can use the devices for meditation or other activities and see the device surfaced data.
 After the course, participants will be the first to learn the results from the experiment and how to use the devices from the course to optimize their personal benefits.

 Finders Course began in February 2014.
 There have been nine cohorts as of December 2016.
-FC10 runs in Q1 of 2017.
-We will schedule courses from time to time.
+FC10 will run until approximately 2,000 people have participated in it.
+FC10 is the cohort of the Finders Course that is collecting biological data.
+It's first cohort began in Q1 of 2017.
+We schedule new cohorts from time to time.